eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 2.6.4 Digital Travel Credential

-Digital Travel Credential (DTC) Providers may issue DTCs to Wallet Units in a supported format enabling Relying Parties to identify Users and their travel, thus facilitating the travel experience and the User journey in this dynamic sector.
+Digital Travel Credential (DTC) Providers may issue DTCs to Wallet Units in a supported format, to enable Relying Parties to identify Users, thus facilitating a smooth travel experience and  User journey.
+Relying parties for a DTC may include governments, transportation providers, hospitality agents, or any other actors operating in a regulated environment which requires the use of a DTC.

 #### 2.6.5 Social Security
 Documents related to social security are important for many EU citizens to prove their rights and obligations under social security legislation in the EU.
 Examples include: